 1.56:1.00 Length to Width Ratio:

-If the crown height is between 12-15% then you're likely to see a virtual balance of brilliance and disprsion.
-If it's shallower than that, then you'll probalby see more brilliance (white sparkle).
+Consequently, if the crown height is between 12-15% then you're likely to see a virtual balance of brilliance and dispersion.
+Whereas, if it's shallower than that, then you'll probably see more brilliance (white sparkle).

 1.70:1.00 Length to Width Ratio: